 are Pure Soap Flakes?
 Pure Soap Flakes

-that is saponified from a signature blend of pure coconut and soybean vegetable oils that are free of GMOs.
+that are saponified from a signature blend of pure coconut and soybean vegetable oil.

 They are the mildest of cleaners and do not contain injurious bleaches,

-chemicals, dyes, enzymes, perfumes, phosphates, sodium lauryl sulfate, or synthetic surfactants.
+chemicals, dyes, enzymes, GMOs, perfumes, phosphates, sodium lauryl sulfate, or synthetic surfactants.
 Pure Soap Flakes

-are completely biodegradable and kind to people with sensitive skin and senses, animals,
+are kind to people with sensitive skin and senses, pets,

 natural fibers, and woods.